Ksztof/store-api/README.md

  - **Options Pattern** - Used to manage configuration settings in a structured and type-safe manner via strongly typed classes.
  - **Factory Pattern** -  Static methods in UserResult, like Success() and Failure(Error error), act as factories to create instances of UserResult in a controlled way.
  - **Singleton Pattern** - Ensures that a particular service or class instance is created only once and reused across the application.
- - **Strategy Pattern** -  Allows dynamic selection or change of execution strategy without altering the class implementation, used in JWT validation by configuring TokenValidationParameters.
+ - **Strategy Pattern** -  Allows dynamic selection or change of execution strategy without altering the class implementation, used in JWT validation by configuring TokenValidationParameters and `ValidationService` to dynamically inject and execute the appropriate validator instance based on the type being validated..
  - **Chain of Responsibility Pattern** - Used in middleware configurations where each middleware processes the request and decides whether to pass it along the chain.
  - **Unit of Work Pattern** - Automatically implemented by EF Core to ensure atomicity and consistency in database operations.
  - **Aspect-Oriented Programming (AOP)** - implemented through middleware to handle cross-cutting concerns like token validation in a centralized manner, improving modularity and maintainability.